Deepset: History

 In June 2018, Milos Rusic, Malte Pietsch, and Timo Möller co-founded deepset in Berlin, Germany.
 In the same year, the company served first customers who wanted to implement NLP services by tailoring BERT language models to their domain.

 In July 2019, the company released the initial version of the open source software FARM.

 In November 2019, the company released the initial version of the open source software Haystack.

 Throughout 2020 and 2021 deepset published several applied research papers at EMNLP, COLING and ACL, the leading conferences in the area of NLP.
 In 2020, the research contributions comprised German language models named GBERT and GELECTRA, and a question answering dataset addressing the COVID-19 pandemic called COVID-QA, which was created in collaboration with Intel and has been annotated by biomedical experts.

 In 2021, the research contributions comprised German models and datasets for question answering and passage retrieval named GermanQuAD and GermanDPR, a semantic answer similarity metric, and an approach for multimodal retrieval of texts and tables to enable question answering on tabular data.
 Haystack contains implementations of all three contributions, enabling the use of the research through the open source framework.

 In November 2021, the development of the FARM framework was discontinued and its main features were integrated into the Haystack framework.

-In April 2022, the company announced its commercial SaaS offering deepset Cloud, which was rebranded in 2025 as deepset AI Platform supporting SaaS, virtual private network (VPC), and on-premise deployment options.
+In April 2022, the company announced its commercial SaaS offering deepset Cloud, which was rebranded in 2025 as Haystack Enterprise Platform supporting SaaS and on-premise deployment options.

 As of August 2023, the most popular finetuned language model created by deepset was downloaded more than 52 million times.

 In 2024, deepset was named a Gartner Cool Vendor in AI Engineering.

 In 2025, deepset was recognized for its growth by WirtschaftsWoche and Sifted and shared partnership integrations and announcements with Meta Llama Stack, MongoDB, NVIDIA, Amazon Web Services (AWS), and PwC.

-As of September 2025, the Haystack open source AI orchestration framework has more than 20,000 GitHub stars.
+As of September 2025, the Haystack open source AI orchestration framework has more than 24,000 GitHub stars.